hteeyeoh/edge-ai-suites/manufacturing-ai-suite/hmi-augmented-worker/docs/user-guide/how-to-build-from-source.md

 8. Execute the File Watcher Service executable.

-   - Before starting the File Watcher Service, please do make sure that your backend `ChatQnA Core` service is up.
+   - Before starting the File Watcher Service, ensure that your backend `ChatQnA Core` service is up.

      ```sh
      .\dist\file_watcher.exe
      ```

-9. After the service starts, the file watcher will continuously monitor file events occurring in the designated folder specified by `WATCH_DIRECTORY` in the `set_env_vars.bat` file, until it is stopped by a keyboard interrupt.
+9. After the service starts, the file watcher continuously monitor file events occurring in the designated folder specified by `WATCH_DIRECTORY` in the `set_env_vars.bat` file, until it is stopped by a keyboard interrupt.

 ## Troubleshooting